mantti/scicomp-docs/narvi/usage/workflows.rst

      * Pros
      * Cons
      * Recommendation
-     * Narvi data Y/N
+     * Data on cluster
    * * 1.
 Own laptop/desktop computer
      * Can work from anywhere.
 Does not require internet connection.
 You are in control.
      * Not good for personal or confidential data.
 Computing resources might not be enough.
-Accessing large data remotely stored at Aalto might be problematic - you will end up having to copy a lot.
+Accessing large data remotely stored at anywhere else might be problematic - you will end up having to copy a lot.
 You have to manage software yourself.
      * Excellent for prototyping, working on the go, doing tests, interactive work (e.g. making figures).
 Don’t use it with large data or confidential / personal data.
      * N
    * * 2.
-TUNI workstation
+University workstation/laptop
      * Same as above, plus same tools available as TUNI employer.
      * Same as above.
      * Same as above.